netwerk-digitaal-erfgoed/europeana-pipeline/README.md

 - `LOCAL_QUERY` :: The location where the transformation can be found.
 Notice that this is only used when the source dataset does not include a transformation query in its metadata.
 - `TRIPLYDB_TOKEN` :: Set the default TriplyDB token; should be aligned with the host TriplyDB instance.
 The token must have at least read and write access.
 To create your API Token you can follow the guidelines to [create and configure and API Token](https://triply.cc/docs/api-token).

+The `SOURCE_DATASET`,`DESTINATION_DATASET` and `LOCAL_QUERY` can also be set in the `configuration.tsv`.
+The `configuration.tsv` will contain all NDE Dataset Registry datasets that can be transformed to the Europeana linked data format. (see [Section 4.1](#section-4-1) for expanding the configuration file.
+Only local development from the command line will make use of the environment variables.
+The docker containers will always use the `configuration.tsv`.

 ### 2.1 Running the pipeline from the command line

 The pipeline is configured to both run from a docker container as well as running outside the docker container from the command line.
 Running the pipeline from the commandline instead of the docker containers greatly improves debuggability of the pipeline, and makes it easier to test a single dataset.